Where do Global Xposure teams go?

 What's with all the forms?

 There might initially seem like there are a lot of forms to be completed when preparing for your Global Xposure.
 However, if done over a period of time, the paperwork is very manageable.
-We strive to ensure that we have all the information necessary for the safety and wellbeing of participants and those that you will meet in the cross-cultural setting.
+We strive to ensure that we have all the information necessary for the safety and wellbeing of participants and those that you will meet in the intercultural setting.

 Can I organise a Global Xposure for my youth group?

 Global Xposure is for people aged 18 years and over.
-We do have other Australia-based programs to help engage high school aged youth in cross-cultural activity and experience.
+We do have other Australia-based programs to help engage high school aged youth in intercultural activity and experience.
 Please contact your state Young Adult Consultant for more info.